kirollosGeorge/status-company-prediction/README.md

 ![model](./post.png)

 #### Heroku
-In order to deploy our model, [Heroku](https://www.heroku.com/) was used.
+In order to deploy our model, [Heroku](https://www.heroku.com/) was used.  link: https://startup-acquisition-prediction.herokuapp.com/
 ---